symbol/symbol-docs/source/guides/blockchain/getting-block-by-height.rst

 Prerequisites
 *************

-- Finish the :doc:`getting started section <../../getting-started/setup-workstation>`
+- Complete the :doc:`getting started section <../../getting-started/setup-workstation>`.

 *************************
 Method #01: Using the SDK